-Dr Lincoln C Wood is a Senior Lecturer at the University of Otago (New Zealand) and an adjunct Research Fellow at Curtin University (Perth, Western Australia).
+Dr Lincoln C Wood is an Associate Professor (equivalent to a full professor in the US system) at the University of Otago (New Zealand), the Associate Dean for Postgraduate Programmes at the Otago Business School, and an adjunct Research Fellow at Curtin University (Perth, Western Australia).
 He earned his PhD at the University of Auckland and received the Council of Supply Chain Management Professional’s (CSCMP) Young Researchers Award in 2009.
 His research has been selected for the Outstanding Research Award at the 2010 International Higher Education Conference in Perth.
 He has worked on numerous grants and research projects that have secured external funding.

 His research follows two broad themes:

 - Sustainable and consumer-focused outcomes through supply chain practices, with a particular focus on applications in the construction sector.
 This includes examining a range of sustainable supply chain practices and consideration of ethical and privacy issues when using supply chain technologies.

 - Logistics relationships, dynamics, and the use of technology with a focus on 3PLs and logistics service providers.

 Dr Wood has published in leading journals, including:

 - Transportation Research Part B: Methodological

 - The Journal of Cleaner Production